The Thirty Nine Steps (1978 film): Production

 Producer Greg Smith said he wanted to make the film because he had always been a fan of John Buchan's books and wanted to do a version of The Thirty-Nine Steps which was "true to the period in which the novel was set, just prior to the Great War, when Europe was one huge powderkeg and nobody knew what a world war was."

+The executive producer was James Kenelm Clarke who said the film "was an Edwardian melodrama, the way we think Buchan would have liked to see his own penny dreadful."
+The rights became available when Rank did not renew the licence.
+Clarke bought them for what he said was "a tremendous amount of money", had a script written by Michael Robson, which he then took back to Rank.
+They agreed to finance when Robert Powell agreed to play Hannay.

 Smith claimed "the Hitchcock version was about 20 percent Buchan and 80 percent Hitchcock.
 Our goal was to turn it around and make the film 80 percent Buchan and 20 percent invention."
 Smith chose Sharp to direct "because he's one of Britain's best action adventure directors and he was familiar with the period."
-Sharp had recently shot a remake of The Four Feathers.
+Sharp had recently shot a remake of The Four Feathers with Powell.
 He said making the film was a very enjoyable experience.

+Powell said "If we had tried to use Buchan's book literally we would not have had a film at all.
+For one thing it's thoroughly anti-Semitic and no one would get away with that."

 Robert Powell was cast in part because of his success in the mini series Jesus of Nazareth.
 The script did add a romantic interest for Hannay, played by Karen Dotrice.
 "You can't make a movie without women", said Smith.
 "You can't go through life without women."

 The film added a new climax with Hannay climbing on to Big Ben.
 Smith: